Rebecca Black

-Rebecca Renee Black (born June 21, 1997) is an American singer and YouTuber.
-She gained extensive media coverage when the music video for her 2011 single "Friday" went viral on YouTube and other social media sites.
-"Friday" was derided by many music critics and viewers, who dubbed it "the worst song ever".
-Black went on to release other songs including her Dave Days collaboration "Saturday".
-She uploads videos on her YouTube channel about various topics.
-She has released two independent extended plays, RE / BL (2017) and Rebecca Black Was Here (2021).
-Her debut studio album Let Her Burn was released on February 9, 2023.
+Rebecca Renee Black (born June 21, 1997) is an American singer, songwriter, YouTuber, and DJ.
+She gained extensive media coverage when the music video for her 2011 debut single "Friday" went viral on YouTube and various social media sites.
+The song had a polarizing reaction as while it peaked at number 58 on the Billboard Hot 100, it was also panned by audiences and music critics, many of whom considered it "among the worst songs ever made".
+In 2013, Black released a follow up single "Saturday" (with Dave Days) to similar commercial success and marginally improved reception.

+Her debut studio album Let Her Burn—preceded by two extended plays—was released in February 2023 to generally favorable reviews.
+Her second studio album, Salvation, was released on February 27, 2025.

 Early life

-Black was born on June 21, 1997 in Irvine, California.
+Rebecca Renee Black was born on June 21, 1997, in Irvine, California.
 She is the daughter of John Jeffery Black and Georgina Marquez Kelly, both veterinarians.
 Her mother is a Mexican emigrant, and her father, originally from Iowa, is of English, Italian, and Polish descent.
 Black attended private school from kindergarten to 6th grade, and moved to a public school due to bullying.
 She joined the school's musical theater program, where she felt she was "meant to be".
-In April 2011, Black dropped out in favor of homeschooling, citing both a need to focus on her career and a desire to avoid taunts from her former classmates.
+In April 2011, Black dropped out in favor of homeschooling, and wanted to focus on her career.
 Black has said that she was also failing English class due to her busy schedule.